Technobug0877/email-subscription/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-### `yarn test`
+### `node server.js`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+Runs the API server on Port [8000] to store and get the data using /subscribe end-point

+### `Get Subscribed Emails`

+Enter [http://localhost:8000/subscribe](http://localhost:3000/subscribe) in the address bar of browser or you can hit the API with Postman using GET request.

 ### `yarn build`